-The University of Arkansas Community College at Hope seeks to resolve student complaints in a fair and expeditious manner.
+The University of Arkansas Hope-Texarkana seeks to resolve student complaints in a fair and expeditious manner.
 All students, including those participating in distance or correspondence education, are encouraged to follow the Student Complaint/Appeals/Grievance Procedure outlined below.
-Students may also contact the Higher Learning Commission of the North Central Association of Colleges and Schools, which is UACCH’s regional accrediting body.
+Students may also contact the Higher Learning Commission of the North Central Association of Colleges and Schools, which is UAHT’s regional accrediting body.

 Student Grievance/Appeals/Complaint Procedures